Flat white, latte, cappuccino: the differences explained

 Comparison

-The choice depends on your moment, your craving, and the coffee intensity you are looking for.
+The choice depends on your moment, your desire, and the coffee intensity you seek.
 Here is the quick guide.

 Cappuccino